Embroidermodder/libembroidery/README.md

 ### License

 Libembroidery is distributed under the permissive zlib licence, see the LICENCE file.
-Libembroidery consists of roughly 16k source lines of code in C: `embroidery.c`, `embroidery.h`, `thread-color.c` and `formats.c`.
-There are 3 supporting files: the `LICENCE`, this `README` and a build file (`CMakeLists.txt`).
-The licence covers these 7 files.
+This applies to all the source code in this directory.

 ### The Embroidermodder Project